-Here are some popular itineraries for a trip to Madaba
+Here are some popular itineraries that include a visit to Madaba

 Madaba Tailor made suggestions